 ICM strongly believes that all people are created equal and should have the right to live in the home of their choosing, not an institution.
 Our approach is driven by this belief.
 ICM customizes its services and supports to address each person’s unique needs and situation instead of a one-size-fits-all approach.
-ICM provides CareGivers (Direct Support Professionals) throughout every region of Arkansas including many Therapists, Board Certified Behavioral Analysts, Registered Nurses, and Psychological Examiners.
+ICM Team Members are located throughout every region of Arkansas and include Direct Support Professionals, Therapists, Board Certified Behavior Analysts, Registered Nurses, and Psychological Examiners.

 How to Receive ICM Community Supports?

-Children and adults can receive ICM community supports services through two primary means:
+Children, adults, and seniors can receive ICM community supports services through two primary means:

-- Children and adults in need of community supports who are Arkansas Medicaid-eligible can apply for services with the Arkansas Department of Human Services.
+- Children and adults with disabilities in need of community supports who are Arkansas Medicaid-eligible can apply for services with the Arkansas Department of Human Services.
 These services are funded through the 1915c Community and Employment Services Waiver.
-Due to Arkansas Medicaid-funded limitations, there are several thousand people in Arkansas currently waiting to receive services, some up to eight to ten years.
 Upon being notified they are eligible to receive services, individuals can select a PASSE (Provider-led Shared Savings Entity) to manage their care.
 PASSEs are insurance companies that are responsible for overseeing the care provided to Medicaid beneficiaries eligible to receive 1915c Waiver services.
-The three PASSEs currently licensed in Arkansas are Arkansas Total Care, Summit Community Care, and Empower Healthcare Solutions.
+The four PASSEs currently licensed in Arkansas are Arkansas Total Care, Summit Community Care, Empower Healthcare Solutions, and CareSource.

 - After being referred to a PASSE, the individual can select a provider for Supportive Living.
 ICM is a provider for Supportive Living.